learn HTML5 & CSS3 training course

 Projects in HTML5 and CSS3

-Project 1 – Build a complete website using HTML5 & CSS3:
+Project 1 – Build a website using HTML5 & CSS3:

 Project 2 – Build a simple Geolocation application: